matt-dot-k/research-journal/research_journal.md

 - Had that meeting with the RAND researcher today; spent over an hour discussing the dataset and research setup; also chatted about some of the finer contextual details of aerial warfare operations; pretty illuminating stuff.

 - Also got some neat feedback; he suggested including few case studies at the city-level to assess the impact of striking strategic targets.
 Said it could be an interesting contrast to the wider analysis I have planned.
 That sounds really interesting, I'll definitely take a look at it.

 - Mood: Upbeat

+### November 1, 2023 (No. 11)

+- Started assembling data for the event studies; still need to choose relevant targets and an appropriate time window

+- Mood: Neutral

+### November 3, 2023 (No. 12)

+- Thought about the event study setup a bit more; Maybe I could have side-by-side comparisons of strikes against the same target in two different cities?
+That would be pretty neat.
+I'll give it a shot and see how it goes.

+- Decided to use strikes against command and control (C2) and supply routes as the treatment for the event study.

+- Mood: Neutral

+### November 4, 2023 (No. 13)

+- Assembled target data for Mosul and Ramadi and ran the event studies.
+Turns out that attack data in Ramadi is too sparse to consistently estimate a model.
+I guess that's the end of that.

+- Mood: Unimpressed

+### November 5, 2023 (No. 14)

+- Going to take a break for a while to focus on a paper for another class; will return in a week or so

+- Mood: Neutral

+### November 15, 2023 (No. 14)

+- We're back; planning on spending the next few days fine tuning the analysis to make it more tractable

+- Mood: Neutral